ellisonbg/hpctutorial/speedup.rst

     P = \frac{\frac{1}{S}-1}{\frac{1}{N}-1}

-Obviously, this estimate is unable to distinguish between the speedup looses due to the serial fraction and other factors like bottlenecks, sub-optimal parallel algorithms, communication overhead, etc. But, it is a starting point.
+Obviously, this estimate is unable to distinguish between the speedup loses due to the serial fraction and other factors like bottlenecks, sub-optimal parallel algorithms, communication overhead, etc. But, it is a starting point.